 Helicopter 101 for the Airplane Pilot

 Have you ever wanted to fly a helicopter?
 Does the thought of it seem intimidating and complex?
 This class will provide basic insight into the workings of a helicopter and what goes into flying it.
 We will provide an overview of helicopter aerodynamics, major components, controls, flight maneuvers, hazards, and flight rules.
-Additionally, throughout the day there will be helicopters on the ramp at Nashua Airport and pilots available to answer your questions.
-Come learn about rotary wing flight.
+The speaker, Fred Bedard is both an airplane and helicopter pilot.
+He is also a Director and VP of the New England Helicopter Council.

 Operations in Class B Airspace, Pilot/Controller Communications & Temporary Flight Restriction (TFR) Avoidance